Ethiopians in Norway

 Ethiopians in Norway are citizens and residents of Norway who are of Ethiopian descent.

 Demographics

-According to Statistics Norway, in 2017, there whete a total 7,888 persons of Ethiopian origin living in Norway.
+According to Statistics Norway, in 2017, there were a total 7,888 persons of Ethiopian origin living in Norway.
 Of those, 2,499 individuals were born in Norway to immigrant parents.

 In 2020 the number had risen to 11,505 persons, making Ethiopians the third biggest migration group from Africa after Somalis and Eritreans.
 Most of the Ethiopians in Norway have come to Norway as asylum seekers.

 Socioeconomics and Crime

 According to Statistics Norway, as of 2014, around 40% of Ethiopia-born immigrants have a persistently low income.

 According to Statistics Norway, as of 2015, a total of 104 Ethiopia citizens residing in Norway incurred sanctions.
 The principal breaches were traffic offences (49 individuals), followed by other offences for profit (13 individuals), drug and alcohol offences (11 individuals), public order and integrity violations (11 individuals), violence and maltreatment (11 individuals), property theft (7 individuals), criminal damage (2 individuals), sexual offences (0 individuals), and other offences (0 individuals).